-- We strongly disagree with the requirement in Clause 11 that regulated entities provide a "complaint drafting assistance service" for any person expressing a need for it.
+- We are very concerned about the requirement in Clause 11 that regulated entities provide a "complaint drafting assistance service" for any person expressing a need for it.
 We support the concept that complaints processes must be simple and accessible, and that institutions need to ensure the fair treatment of customers.
-However, to ask a company to assist a customer in drafting a complaint a complaint that is about and will be directed to that company itself -- produces, in our view, a clear conflict-of-interest.
-That readily apparent conflict-of-interest would not be beneficial to the complainant nor in any way be in his/her/their best interest.
-In practice, such a drafting assistance service would be much more appropriately offered by the AMF itself.
+However, to ask a company to assist a customer in drafting a complaint - a complaint that is about and will be directed to that company itself -produces, in our view, a clear conflict-of-interest.
+In practice, such a drafting assistance service would be extremely difficult to structure, resource, and implement.
+In our view, such a drafting assistance service for vulnerable or otherwise disadvantaged consumers would be much more appropriately offered by the AMF itself.
 That approach would avoid the conflict-of-interest challenge, and would be more efficient than having regulated entities each have to develop such an assistance service themselves. - We strongly disagree with the requirement set out in Clause 14 that a regulated entity must continue to manage a complaint through its existing processes even when a "complainant files an application or motion pertaining to elements of the complaint with a court or adjudicative body."
 In our view, doing that would be entirely inconsistent with appropriate legal and good governance expectations.
-We believe that once a complainant decides to take his/her complaint or dispute to a court or adjudicative body, he/she has opted out of the company's internal complaint handling process; and therefore, the internal complaint process must be terminated and the file closed.
+We believe that once a complainant decides to take his/her complaint or dispute to a court or adjudicative body, he/she has opted out of the company's internal complaint handling process; and therefore, the internal complaint process must be terminated and the file closed. - With respect to clauses 27, 28, and 29 on monetary penalties, we note that the AMF is giving itself the latitude to impose penalties for even very minor and trivial administrative errors.
+In our view, that would constitute regulatory over-reach and be inconsistent with the AMF's expressed commitments to principles-based regulation and burden reduction. - The definition of "complaint" set out in clause 3 as "... any dissatisfaction or reproach in respect of a service or product offered by a financial institution or financial intermediary" is very broad and sweeping; and thereby could capture very minor issues that a customer does not intend to bring forward as a "complaint."
+In some instances, a customer verbally mentions, typically on the phone or in-person, a minor point of dissatisfaction - which the customer him/herself characterizes as a "quibble" and which he/she just wants the company to be aware of - and the customer expressly states that he/she is not filing an official complaint about the issue, nor does he/she expect to receive any follow-up or response about it.